 When you need funding for your small business, you have more options than you think.

-According to a joint report of Womenable and American Express, the number of women-owned businesses has increased by 45% in the past 9 years.
-Despite this growth, women face unique hurdles when it comes to obtaining financing.
+The number of women-owned businesses has increased by 45% in the past nine years, according to a joint report of Womenable and American Express.
+Despite this growth, women face unique hurdles when it comes to getting financing.

 But through banks and nontraditional lenders alike, you can now find business loans geared toward women-owned businesses.
 If you’ve had trouble finding financing, it may be time to look down these specific paths.
 You could end up funding your business much faster than you thought possible.